Computing and I.C.T. underpin modern life and the 21st Century economy.

 This term we are investigating coding.
 We are working with our family of BeeBots.
 Giving them instructions of how to move around our classroom.

 In Autumn 2 Year 2 are coding.
 We use 'Discovery Coding' on the Chrome books and 'Lets Go Code' to move ourselves!

-This half term, we are using 'Google Slides' to produce an information pack about World War Two.
+This half term, we are using 'Google Slides' to produce an information pack about the ancient Egyptians.
 We are also using the equipment to support research in other subjects.
 This is an ideal opportunity to think about our E-Safety skills and knowledge.

-This half term, we are using 'Google Slides' to produce and information pack about World War Two.
+This half term, we are using 'Google Slides' to produce and information pack about the ancient Egyptians.
 We are also using the equipment to support research in other subjects.
 This is an ideal opportunity to think about our E-Safety skills and knowledge.